 At the beginning of term, you'll be given a Personal Tutor.
 This is someone from your course who is available for meetings and support throughout your time at university.
 You might see them frequently or hardly at all – it’s up to you – but the option is there.

-This year, Get Started will be a series of virtual sessions to help you adjust to life at university.
+Get Started is a series of sessions to help you adjust to life at university.
 This can be really helpful if you’re anxious about being away from home for the first time.

 As well as accommodating for mental health or learning differences, Bath Spa also supports and adjusts to fit the needs of those with physical health or medical conditions.
 The paths on campus are wide, there are lifts you can use, and plenty of Disabled Parking spots for easier access to the main learning areas – such as the library or Commons.